qbbbbbb/theory/bbpll algc loopgain jitter.md

 3. Automatic Loop Gain Control

    - AUTO_SUM tends to be positive, negative, or zero when the loop gain is too small, too large or adequate.
-   - when ¶¬ < ¶¬<sub>OPT</sub>, ¶¬ will increase.
-When ¶¬ > ¶¬<sub>OPT</sub>, ¶¬ will decrease.
+   - when Œ≤ < Œ≤<sub>OPT</sub>, Œ≤ will increase.
+When Œ≤ > Œ≤<sub>OPT</sub>, Œ≤ will decrease.
-   - the larger reference clock noise indeed deteriorates the output jitter, but it has little impact on ¶¬<sub>OPT</sub>.
+   - the larger reference clock noise indeed deteriorates the output jitter, but it has little impact on Œ≤<sub>OPT</sub>.

 4. Split-Control DCO

-   - A larger K<sub>T</sub> provides a larger tuning range for the loop gain, but a larger K<sub>T</sub> increases the contribution from the quantization noise of the ¶§¶≤DAC to the output jitter.
+   - A larger K<sub>T</sub> provides a larger tuning range for the loop gain, but a larger K<sub>T</sub> increases the contribution from the quantization noise of the ŒîŒ£DAC to the output jitter.
    - To reduce this quantization noise, KT should be as small as possible. but beta has a upper bound, K<sub>T</sub> also has a minimum.